rchain/architecture-docs/contracts/contract-design.rst

 Contract Overview
 ======================================================================================

-On a programming level, a channel is implemented as a variable that is shared between a "read-only" and a "write-only" process, so the functional range of a channel is only limited to what a variable may be.
+Likewise, a channel is implemented as a variable that is shared between two divided "read-only" and a "write-only" process, so the functional range of a channel is only limited to what a variable may represent.
 A channel may be  local variable, a global varible, a location in a datastore, or the network address (TCP/IP Sockets) of a machine in a distributed system.

 Two contracts sending and receiving a message on the channel named ‘Address’: